dwave-examples/rna-folding/README.md

 No two stems contained in the same maximal key can both be in an optimal solution, so we treat them all as overlapping, regardless of if it is literally the case.
-This particular case of overlapping is enforced through an 'discrete' constraint to improve solver performance.
+This particular case of overlapping is enforced by treating the set of stems contained in a maximal stem as a single discrete variable by use of the `add_discrete` method.

 We further use the stem dictionary structure to avoid comparing all combinations of stems when searching for pseudoknots and overlaps.